 Unless otherwise stated all pictures on Berlioz Photos pages have been scanned from engravings, paintings, postcards and other publications in our own collection.
-All rights of reproduction reserved
+All rights of reproduction reserved.

-English translation of the caption in Italian reads: Berlioz plays his “Damnation of Faust”.
+An English translation of the caption in Italian reads: Berlioz plays his “Damnation of Faust”.

-A copy of this drawing is in the Bibliothèque nationale de
+A copy of this drawing is in the Bibliothèque nationale de France.

 This lithograph has been scanned from a copy of an auction catalogue dated 1992 and entitled, “Portraits de Musiciens, Collection Isabelle Prouvost” (see Berlioz Photo Album 5a).
 The lithograph is lot no. 7 in the catalogue.

 The original lithograph first appeared in the Galerie Vollard’s Album d’Estampes orignales, dated 1897.
 See also Henri Fantin-Latour’s lithographs inspired by Berlioz’s music elsewhere on this site.
 Théodore Fantin-Latour (1805-1872) was Henri’s father.

 Édouard Colonne (1838-1910), one of the great champions of Berlioz and founder-conductor of the Association Artistique Concerts-Colonne, conducted the hundredth performance of La Damnation de Faust at the Théâtre du Châtelet, Paris, on 11 December 1898, the 95th anniversary of Berlioz’s birth.
 The concert also celebrated the 25th anniversary of the foundation of the Association.
 The above engraving by Hector Dumas commemorates that concert.
 A copy of Dumas’ drawing is in the Musée-Hector-Berlioz (see also the next image).